bayersglassey/loosey-goosey-c/README.md

-# The Loosey Goosey C Interpreter
+# The Loosey Goosey C Parser and Interpreter

 ## Rationale